 Abstract

 This article discusses the right to seeds and legal mobilization for the protection of peasant seed systems in Mali.
-It centers on the ongoing ‘Seed, Norms and Peasants’ process (‘Semences, Normes et Paysans’ - SNP), the goal of which is to achieve the recognition of peasant seed systems in the law.
-Through the lens of human rights practice, the article explores how peasant organizations and allied NGOs have a) converged around a shared political agenda despite initial disagreement on the role of certified seeds; b) framed the right to seeds as a collective right, grounded in customary regimes for the governance of land and natural resources; and c) engaged in dialogue with the state to push for legal reform.
+It centres on the ongoing 'Seed, Norms and Peasants' process ('Semences, Normes et Paysans', SNP), the goal of which is to achieve the recognition of peasant seed systems in the law.
+Through the lens of human rights practice, the article explores how peasant organizations and allied NGOs have: A) converged around a shared political agenda despite initial disagreement on the role of certified seeds; b) framed the right to seeds as a collective right, grounded in customary regimes for the governance of land and natural resources; and c) engaged in dialogue with the state to push for legal reform.
 It further discusses processes of legal transfers and seed aid that have ushered the development of a commercial seed sector in Mali and locates peasant seed systems within the political economy of seeds in the country.

 Original language | English |